CamCove-Crichton/avanlifersmustsee/README.md

 2. In 'Settings' I went to the 'Pages' tab on the left side of the page under 'Code and Automation'
 3. On the 'Pages' tab, I then selected the **main** branch under the 'Branch' heading of the 'Build and Deployment' section of the page
 4. I then selected the 'Save' button to deploy
+5. I cloned the repository to my machine as a backup

 <!-- Amiresponsive image here -->
 ### Am I Responsive